Minimum Wages in Concentrated Labor Markets: Minimum Wage Effects

-Across all four specifications, I construct the interaction term as a product of the sectoral minimum wage level and an establishment-specific average of HHI across available years.
-The use of averaged HHIs is useful for two reasons: First, my paramount objective is to examine minimum wage effects within establishments at given values of labor market concentration.
-However, in a panel context, demeaning an interaction effect of two time-varying regressors yields a combination of mutual between- and within-unit interdependencies of both variables \citep{GiesselmannSchmidtCatran2020}.
+Across all four specifications, I construct the interaction term as a product of the sectoral minimum wage level and the firm-specific average of HHI across available years.
+The use of averaged HHI values is useful for two reasons: First, my paramount objective is to examine minimum wage effects within firms at fixed values of labor market concentration.
+However, in a fixed-effects panel design, demeaning an interaction effect of two time-varying regressors yields a combination of mutual between- and within-unit interdependencies of both variables \citep{GiesselmannSchmidtCatran2022}.
+In other words, the interaction term may not only capture the effect of minimum wages at different HHI values but also the effect of HHI at different minimum wage levels.
 Yet, averaging over HHI will ensure that the interaction effect captures solely the moderating effect of level differences in HHI on within-unit variation in minimum wages.
-Second, the use of mean HHIs alleviates two threats of identification: reverse causality between employment and HHI as well as the confounding impact of non-local labor market shocks on HHI.
-On the downside, however, averaging over HHI will give rise to endogeneity in case minimum wage changes correlate with HHI levels.
-To this end, I regress HHI values on sectoral minimum wages to inspect the correlation between both variables conditional on the covariates from the baseline specification.
-Reassuringly, the variables do not exhibit any correlation at all (p=0.90), thus alleviating the concern that using HHI averages might induce endogeneity (see Table \ref{tab:E1}).
+Second, the use of average HHI values alleviates reverse causality between employment responses and the employment-based HHI.
+On the downside, however, averaging over HHI will still give rise to endogeneity in case minimum wage changes correlate with HHI levels.
+To gauge the magnitude of this potential bias, I regress HHI values on sectoral minimum wage levels to inspect the correlation between both variables, conditional on the covariates from the baseline specification.
+Reassuringly, the variables do not exhibit any correlation at all (p=0.90), invalidating the concern that averaging over HHI might induce endogeneity (see Appendix Table \ref{tab:H1}).
+Nevertheless, in later robustness checks, I show that the results are virtually unchanged when interacting minimum wage levels with predetermined HHI values.\footnote{As a more rigorous alternative to HHI averages, predetermined HHI values eliminate any reverse causality between minimum wage effects and HHI values.
+As a drawback, however, predetermined HHI values provide a less representative picture of the underlying labor market concentration over the period of study.}